, , ,

 Wisconsin’s ancient canoes exemplify connections — not just across time, but also across geography, said Mike Dockry, an associate professor who specializes in Indigenous natural resources management at the University of Minnesota,

 “I think a lot of times, in this day and age, we’re oriented towards the land, not the water,” Dockry said.
-“And I think we have to flip our flip our mindset (and recognize) that those waterways were like our interstate highways.”
+“And I think we have to flip our mindset (and recognize) that those waterways were like our interstate highways.”

 A 3,000-year-old dugout canoe glows red as researchers complete a 3D scan of the vessel, which was excavated the day before from Lake Mendota.
 Lennon Rodgers, Director of the Grainger Engineering Design Innovation Lab at University of Wisconsin-Madison, and undergraduate student Gabriela Setyawan conducted the scan on Sept, 23, 2023 at the State Archive Preservation Facility in Madison.
 Photo by Dean Witter.
 Courtesy of the Wisconsin Historical Society.